-Named Credentials are a safe and secure way of storing authentication data for external services called from your apex code such as authentication tokens.
-We do not recommend storing other types of sensitive data in this field (such as credit card information).
-Users with customize application permission can view named credentials; if your security policy requires that the secrets be hidden from subscribers, use a protected custom metadata type or protected custom setting.
-For more information, see named credentials in the Salesforce Help and training guide.
+Named Credentials are a safe and secure way of storing authentication data for external services called from your Apex code such as authentication tokens.
+We don't recommend storing other types of sensitive data in this field (such as credit card information).
+Users with customized application permissions can view named credentials.
+If your security policy requires hiding secrets from subscribers, use a protected custom metadata type or setting.
+For more information, see named credentials in Salesforce Help.